inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 ----------------

 These modules generate tokens for other modules.
-A token generator generally doesn't have gates and packets are not pushed into or popped from it.
+A token generator generally doesn't have gates and packets are not pushed into or pulled from it.

 -  :ned:`TimeBasedTokenGenerator`: generates tokens based on elapsed simulation time
 -  :ned:`PacketBasedTokenGenerator`: generates tokens based on received packets